kgierke/bunnyway-edge-script-sdk/README.md

 ```

 If you execute this code on a deployed Bunny Script, the serve function will
-always be used to allow requests that goes from your PullZone (let's assume you
+always be used to execute requests on a connected PullZone.
-have `https://domain-test.b-cdn.net` as a PullZone).

-In this case, every curl request to `https://domain-test.b-cdn.net` will be
-redirect to the associated Bunny Script.

 You have a full list of examples in the [example folder](./example/) you can
 use.